laech/java-stacksrc/readme.md

 * With Maven this works out of the box.
 * With Gradle you need to enable: Preferences | Build, Execution, Deployment
   | Build Tools | Gradle | Runner | Delegate IDE build/run actions to gradle.
+  Currently running Gradle on the command line doesn't show the decorated stack trace, but running the tests in IntelliJ still shows decorated stack trace.

 ## Eclise

-Eclipse is not supported as it uses its own compiler, which is not supported by the Java Compiler Tree API.
+Running tests within Eclipse don't show decorated stack traces, because Eclipse uses its own compiler which is not supported by the Java Compiler Tree API.
+However if the project was built by Maven before it would still work.